 3 Eco-friendly Insulation Materials

 Insulation is a key step during the building or renovation process of a house.
-Nowadays, environmentally friendly insulation materials have become essential elements, working to ensure the thermal comfort of a building’s occupants whilst saving energy.
-Here are three tips to insulate your house in a way that is respectful of the environment:
+Nowadays, environmentally friendly insulation materials have become essential elements, working to ensure the thermal comfort of a building’s occupants whilst saving energy alongside the environment.
+Here are three tips to insulate your house in a way that is respectful of the world around you:

 Insulation materials that are made from plants tend to be more eco-friendly, with cork and straw being two prime examples.
 These plant-based materials work very well for a building’s thermal insulation, used on the outer surface of the house.